 When I get up for my habitual morning coffee, one of the first things that strikes me is the silence.

-I live just down from the motorway and have become accustomed to the background roar of rush hour.
+Living just down from the M62 motorway, I have become accustomed to the background roar of rush hour traffic.

 Now, for the first time, it is barely audible.

-The contrast could not be starker.
-Five weeks ago, we were commuting into work each day and travelling around the country to meetings, conferences, and events.
+The contrast between now and then could not be starker.
+Just five weeks ago, I was commuting into work each day, travelling around the country to meetings, conferences, and business events.
 Now, for those of us not on the frontline, those of us who are not key workers, staying at home is ‘doing our bit’.

 Of course, we all want to do more.
-I feel continually humbled by the contributions of those who are on the frontline.
+I feel continually humbled by the unwavering support, hard work and dedication of our country’s frontline workers.
 And it got me thinking about all the little ways individuals and businesses are trying to make a difference – however small – in whatever way they can.

-We’ve all seen the news stories on the shortage of PPE; it’s truly heart-breaking to see those working on the frontline are not always able to get the protection they need.
-The National Care Association has stated that access to PPE is one of the most frequently raised issues in the social care sector, and Nadra Ahmed, the Executive Chairman of National Care Association has said that PPE is “being sold at inflated prices to care providers who have no choice but to pay over 400% more for items when they can get them”.
+We’ve all seen the news stories on the shortage of PPE.
+It’s truly heart-breaking to see that our frontline workers are not always provided with the protection they desperately need.
+The NCA has stated that access to PPE is one of the most frequently raised issues in the social care sector now.
+In fact, their Executive Chairman, Nadra Ahmed, claims that PPE is being sold at inflated prices to care providers.
+Leaving organisations no choice but to pay over 400 per cent more for items.
+And this is when they can get hold of them.

-We know this first hand too – one of our clients is a funded body which addresses the skills needs of the social care sector, and we know from speaking to many care home managers on their behalf that the finding the PPE they need is a real difficulty.
+We know this first hand.
+Another one of our clients is a funded body which addresses the skills needs in the social care sector.
+We also know from speaking to many care home managers, that finding the PPE they need is a real struggle.